ThatDamnOwl/ThatDamnOwl/README.md

 - 👀 I’m interested in Development of single pane solutions that integrate multiple underlying management systems
 - 🌱 I’m currently learning Python and Django
 - 💞️ I’m looking to collaborate on any of my powershell modules
-- 📫 How to reach me either here or on twitter @YeahNahImDone
+- 📫 you can reach me either here or on twitter @YeahNahImDone

 <!---
 ThatDamnOwl/ThatDamnOwl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.